MTD Property Management & Sales logo

 Most individuals are aware of social media's marketing potential when handled effectively.
 Reaching out to your social media networks can have a significant impact.
 People from your immediate circle will see your post, and your connections will help you reach new audiences by sharing it.
 You can get hundreds of people viewing your post by repeating this process a few times.

-Scheduling potential tenants when other applicants are viewing your property is one approach to increase demand.
+Scheduling potential tenants when other applicants are viewing your unit is one approach to increase demand and attract renters who are ready to cover rent.

 property showing